muvalika/PersonaLiveAI/README.md

 source start.sh
 ```

-#### TensorRT (Optional)
+#### 🏎️ Acceleration (Optional)
-Converting the model to TensorRT can significantly speed up inference (~ 2x).
+Converting the model to TensorRT can significantly speed up inference (~ 2x ⚡️).
 Building the engine may take about `20 minutes` depending on your device.
 Note that TensorRT optimizations may lead to slight variations or a small drop in output quality.
 ```
 python torch2trt.py
 ```

-#### Run
+#### ▶️ Start Streaming
 ```
 python inference_online.py
 ```